Every company has a communal intelligence of data, information, processes, resources, and more than forms its knowledge base.

 - Increases engagement

 With these multiple benefits, you are probably enticed to create an online knowledge base for your company.

 How Do You Make a Useful Knowledge Base?

 As you have noticed, a knowledge base is not something you can do with just a single click of your fingers.
 Technically, you could upload some pieces of information into your database, and you’re done.

-But, this scheme is not an ideal way if you opt to improve your customer support abilities and improve collaboration.
+But, this scheme is not ideal if you opt to improve your customer support abilities and collaboration.

 If your goal is to create a robust and reliable online knowledge base that gives value to your target audience, there are several things you need to consider, and here they are:

 Make sure to have a clearly defined resolution for your specific online knowledge base.
 Say, for instance, you can use the knowledge base to focus on giving transparency to your team and audience.

 Within this knowledge base, your prospects and customers can learn more about your service.